Homeservenow/serverless-aws-handler/readme.md

 ## Exception logging options

-The httpHandler has it's own logging method which you can customise.
+The httpHandler has its own default logging method which you can customise.
 This method will make info logs, warn logs and error logs using console.

 There are several different logging methods